-If a student is identified as being of concern for suicide, an assessment of the degree of suicidal risk should be done by someone with specific training in suicide risk assessment.
-If no one is immediately available at the school contact Amanda Olson or Don Hand and they will arrange for a response - cell numbers at the bottom of the page.
+If a student is identified as being of concern for suicide, an assessment of the degree of suicidal risk should be done by someone with specific training (ASIST, Go to Educator, Mental Health First Aid) in suicide risk assessment.
+If no one is immediately available at the school, contact Amanda Olson or Don Hand and they will arrange for a response - cell numbers at the bottom of the page.